 About:

 The heliotrope is a perennial shrub native to Peru.
 However, it grows in gardens all around the world today.
 They grow to about 2 feet in height, making them a well-controlled choice for flowerbeds.
 These shrubs have soft, green foliage and blossom from summer to fall with rounded clusters of multitudinous, petite flowers.
-Although most animals avoid them, you should bear in mind that heliotrope is highly toxic to cats, dogs, and humans.
+Although most animals avoid them, you should remember that heliotrope is highly toxic to cats, dogs, and humans.

 Growing Zones: | 10 to 12 |